codeinthehole/codeinthehole.hugo/content/writing/0078-backing-up-a-postgres-postgis-db.md

 created the database from "template\_postgis".

 <div class="admonition note">

-The host is specified in the restore operation (`--host=127.0.0.1`) so as to trigger the correct authentication rules from `pg_hba.conf`.
+    The host is specified in the restore operation (<code>--host=127.0.0.1</code>) so as to trigger the correct authentication rules from <code>pg_hba.conf</code>.
 I usually forget this and am confused about why I can't authenticate.
 You might not need this if your authentication config is different.
 </div>

 Related reading: